Wabash Athletes Ready For Big Sports Weekend

 The Little Giant wrestling team begins the Saturday extravaganza with the annual Monon Bell Wrestling Duals in Chadwick Court.
 Twelve teams will be in action throughout the day in Olympic pool format competition.
 Wrestling begins at 8 a.m. with the Little Giants taking on Ohio Northern University at 9:30 a.m. on mat number one.
 Wabash will battle Millikin University at 11 a.m. in the final pool A contest.
 Competition will continue throughout the day with the finals scheduled to start at 4 p.m.

 Just down the hallway from Chadwick Court, the Wabash indoor track and field team will be competing in the annual Alumni Invitational.
 Field events start at 11:30 a.m. in the Knowling Fieldhouse, with the combined 5000-meter run to start at noon.
-A full schedule of events is available online.

 The final piece of the winter sports festival takes place at 7:30 p.m. in Chadwick Court.
 After a quick clean up effort and transformation by Wabash equipment manager Tom Perkins and basketball event coordinator Jeff Oleck, the Wabash basketball team will try for its seventh win in its last eight games when Denison University comes to town.
 The Little Giants enter the game with a record of 11-5 and are tied for third in the North Coast Athletic Conference with a 5-2 mark.